MERNCraft/css-only-games-1/README.md

 I imagine that:
 - You chose a different name for your counter
 - You might have given it an initial value and an explicit increment value
-- Your rulesets might be in a different order.
+- Your rules might be in a different order.

 That's good.
 It means that you won't be able to simply copy and paste the CSS that I provide below.
 You'll have to adapt it to work with your property names.
 You'll have to make an effort : )